 - Act as a communications platform across all employees

-- Allow your organization to amplify your culture and mission through customized experiences and content
+- Allow your organisation to amplify your culture and mission through customised experiences and content